MariekeVromman/Huntington/README.md

 This folders contains the downloaded fastq files and the results from the quality control.
 As this is a big folder, it is not entirely included in the github repo itself, but it is present on the hard disk.

 2. **scripts**
 This folder contains al scripts used on the cluster to generate the data in the `data` folder.
+The pipelines are stored in a separate GitHub repo: [RNA_seq](https://github.com/MariekeVromman/RNA_seq).

     - the `download_data.bash` script was used to take download all the samples from SRA
     - the `run_QC.sh` script that was used to run the QC